wangboxiong320/wangboxiong320.github.io/_pages/about_en.md

 In the past five years, he has published a total of 4 papers as the first author and corresponding author, including **<u>IEEE IoT-J</u>, <u>ASOC</u>, <u>IEEE UIC</u>** and **<u>IEEE ICC</u>** and other high-level journals and academic conferences.
 He presided over the **<u>Jilin University Graduate Innovation Research Project</u>** and participated in many national key R&D projects and provincial and ministerial general projects.

+The main research directions are:

+Space-air-ground integrated network (SAGIN)
+Mobile edge computing and data collection Heterogeneous collaborative communication Multi-objective optimization
+Diffusion model, deep reinforcement learning and evolutionary learning

+If you are willing to provide guidance and cooperation, please feel free to contact me by email (wangbx0320@163.com) or WeChat (wbx0320v).
+I look forward to your insights and help.

 <span class='anchor' id='-jyjl'></span>

 # 🎓 Education